cmu-db/dbgym/README.md

 ## Overview

 Autonomous DBMS research often involves more engineering than research.
-As new advances in state-of-the-art technology are made, it is common to find that they have have reimplemented the database tuning pipeline from scratch: workload capture, database setup, training data collection, model creation, model deployment, and more.
+As new advances in state-of-the-art technology are made, it is common to find that they have reimplemented the database tuning pipeline from scratch: workload capture, database setup, training data collection, model creation, model deployment, and more.
 Moreover, these bespoke pipelines make it difficult to combine different techniques even when they